Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/2-call-api-pop/README.md

 ## Overview

-This sample demonstrates an React SPA calling a Node.js & Express web API that is secured using [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD).
+This sample demonstrates a React SPA calling a Node.js & Express web API that is secured using [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD).
 The SPA project is secured with the [Microsoft Authentication Library for React (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React), while the web API is secured with [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad).

 This sample demonstrates the [Proof of Possession](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/access-token-proof-of-possession.md) (PoP) authentication scheme.
 This authentication scheme cryptographically binds the access tokens to the browser and client application from which they are requested, meaning they cannot be used from a different application or device.
 This effectively prevents **token replay** attacks.
 The resource server that accepts the PoP token (i.e. a web API) needs to be able to decipher the incoming request for the PoP authentication scheme to work properly.

 ## Scenario

-1. The client React SPA uses **MSAL React** to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client React SPA uses **MSAL React** to sign-in and obtain a JWT access token from **Azure AD** for the web API.
-1. The client React SPA wraps the access token in a secure *envelope* and stamps it with its signature.
+1. The client React SPA wraps the access token in a secure *envelope* and stamps it with its signature using **MSAL React**.
-1. The access token then is used with *PoP* authentication scheme to authorize the user to call the Node.js & Express web API protected by **Azure AD**.
+1. The access token then is used with *PoP* authentication scheme to authorize the user to call the web API protected by **Azure AD**.
-1. The Node.js & Express web API decrypts the secure envelope to obtain the access token.
+1. The web API decrypts the secure envelope to obtain the access token.
-1. Once the access token is validated, the Node.js & Express web API responds with the protected resource.
+1. Once the access token is validated, the web API responds with the protected resource.

 ![Overview](./ReadmeFiles/topology.png)